3evils/Evil-Trinity/README.md

 - Npm
 ### Set Up Instructions:

+This releasde comes without an installer.
+You MUST edit /include/ann_config.php /include/config.php This is still beta.

 Foundation for Sites Template
 Please open all issues with this template on the main Foundation for Sites repo.